Scripture Reference: 1 Kings 18

 Ahab was becoming desperate.
-He had sent people everywhere to find Elijah because he blamed Elijah for Israel’s troubles (vs. 17).
+He had sent people everywhere to find Elijah because he blamed Elijah for Israel’s troubles (1 Kings 18:17).
 Ahab made neighbouring nations swear an oath that they did not know where Elijah was.

 Then God sent Elijah back to Ahab.
 Elijah told Ahab that it was Ahab who was to be blamed for the drought.
 As king of Israel, one of his responsibilities was to be an example to his people in the worship of God.
 Instead, Ahab had allowed his pagan wife to institute the worship of her false gods.
 Jezebel was an evil woman.
 She had even ordered the priests of the true God hunted down and killed.

 Elijah offered Ahab a challenge – gather the Israelites to Mount Carmel.
 The Carmel mountain range runs from the Mediterranean coast inland for about thirteen miles.
 It divides the northern part of Israel.
 Exactly which mountain Elijah was referring to is unknown.

 Elijah wanted the people to see this challenge.
 Having an evil king meant that there was less chance that the people would worship God.
 He wanted all of them to see how mighty the Lord was.
 He wanted to make sure that they did not want to follow the false gods of Jezebel.